 Turkey: providing cash assistance to over 1.8 million refugees through EU funding

-Turkey is home to the largest refugee population in the world, hosting more than 4 million refugees, many of them from Syria, fleeing a nine-year conflict.
+Turkey is home to the largest refugee population in the world, hosting more than 4 million refugees, many of them from Syria, fleeing a ten-year conflict.
 Thanks to European Union funding and a partnership between the International Federation of Red Cross and Red Crescent Societies (IFRC) and the Turkish Red Crescent Society, over 1.8 million refugees living in Turkey are receiving humanitarian support through cash assistance.

 4 million people